 I came to faith in college at a large group bible study where I saw my sin and God’s grace in Christ for the first time.
 By God’s grace through faith I was forgiven of my sin and my identity was found in who Christ is and what He has done for me instead of what I had.
 Since that time he has done a mighty work in me heal me of sin and grow me in grace.
 I graduated from Dallas Baptist University with a Bachelors’s degree in business where I also played baseball.
 After receiving my bachelor’s degree, I attended Redeemer Seminary where I acquired a Master of Arts in Religion.
 My ministry experience includes time in youth ministry, missions, and church planting.
 Most recently, I was a pastor at Fellowship Bible Church in Little Rock, AR.
 There I was a Discipleship Pastor with oversight of our care and recovery ministries.

 I grew up in a small town in the San Luis Valley called Alamosa.
-By the age of three, my parents had decided to get a divorce and live in separate houses.
+By the age of three, my parents got a divorce.
 By the next year, my mom had gotten remarried to my step-dad.
 My step-dad starting to bring us to church on Sundays.
-One of those Sundays, I remember the Gospel being proclaimed to me.
-I went home with my cousins and prayed for Jesus to enter into my heart at the age of 4.
+On one of those Sundays, I remember the Gospel being proclaimed to me.
+I went home with my cousins and prayed for Jesus to come into my life at the age of 4.
 Unfortunately, my family and I soon fell away from the church.
 What gradually took its place were camping and lake trips on the weekends.
 By the grace of God, while all of this was taking place, I was a part of a summer youth camp in South Fork, Colorado.
-I would look forward to that camp every year because it was my only spiritual food.
 I loved it so much that I even became a camp counselor all the way up until my freshman year of college.
-During my freshman year, I was very much involved with the party scene.
+During my freshman year, I was involved with the party scene.
 One fall night, I decided to walk home from a party.
-Up until this point, I had felt some conviction about my lifestyle but very much tried to suppress it.
-After I had finally made it home, the Lord’s conviction was the strongest it had ever been.
-As I prayed to the Lord, I asked him to reveal himself to me.
-Long story short I had a radical encounter with the Holy Spirit that night which set my life to obey and love Jesus.
+Long story short, I had a radical encounter with the Holy Spirit that night which set my life to obey and love Jesus.

 My wife, Cathy, and I have attended First Baptist since 2010.
 We followed our grandchildren to Durango after 27 years in elementary education.
 God has greatly impacted my life through community and small groups.
 I look forward to seeing others “grow in Christ” as we participate in community together.
 We have three children and four grandchildren.